plone/ploneorg.admin/sysadmin/documentation/maintenance.rst

 After submitting, please notify someone with publishing-ability in `#plone`_ and ask them to review/publish it.
 E.g. limi, baekholt, jonstahl.

-In addition if the service is plone.org, please send email to support at sixfeetup dot com before you begin, so they can remove the service from their monitoring system (otherwise their folks will get paged, and show up in #plone.org asking what is going on :-)).
+In addition, if the service is plone.org please send email to support at sixfeetup dot com before you begin so they can remove the service from their monitoring system (otherwise their folks will get paged and show up in #plone.org asking what is going on :-)).

 .. _`#plone`: http://plone.org/support/chat